Reincarnationist/discordGame/README.md

    - Cards will be displayed as ACE of Spades(♤), ACE of Hearts(♥), ACE of Diamonds(♢) and ACE of Clubs(♧) because the rank does not matter in this mode.
    - The player can declare and play an arbitrary number (>= 1) of cards with same suit.
 Declared cards' suit (displayed on the table) can be different from actual played cards' (not displayed), in this case, the player is "cheating".
    - Anyone on the table can doubt the player's cards, if any of them challenges then the actual played cards will be revealed to see whether the player cheated or not .
-   - If all of the actual played card's suit match the declared card's suit, then the challenger fails.
+   - If all of the actual played cards' suit match the declared cards' suit, then the challenger fails.
 He (the challenger) must take all the cards in the card pool and next round starts with the player being challenged.
    - If not, then the player being challenged must take all the cards in the card pool and next round starts with the challenger.
    - If no one challenges then the next player must declare exact number of cards with same suit, and so on.
    - Whoever has no cards on hand and survive the challenge wins, the winner can deposit 1 x cards remaining on other players' hands coins into the bank.